 We have created this webpage as a resource for psychologists, residents, and applicants in response to the coronavirus.
 We will continue to add information and resources as we learn of new developments and in response to stakeholder concerns.
-Daily updates will be completed by 1:00pm.
 Please remember that agency staff is unable to respond to requests for legal or clinical advice.
 The Board cannot advise or make comment on the Governor’s orders, insurance reimbursement, federal regulations such as HIPAA, or the happenings of outside organizations such as APA.
 You will need to contact those associated entities with questions related to their programs.

 Please see below, under “Resources.”
 There is no additional certification required for Oregon psychologists to practice teletherapy in Oregon.

 2. Is there any exception that allows me to practice in other states or countries?

 We cannot answer this question for other jurisdictions.
 Please check with the individual jurisdiction.

 3. Is there any exception that allows licensees from other states to practice in Oregon?

 The Board offers a Limited Permit

 (Visitor's) to out-of-state psychologists who are licensed in good standing in other jurisdictions.
 This allows the psychologist to practice through confidential electronic communication in Oregon for a limited purpose.